ddttom/timeline/README.md

 ### Command Line Interface

-The application provides an interactive command-line interface:
+The application provides an interactive command-line interface with a convenient default directory option:

 ```
 === Image Geolocation Processor ===
 This application will process images in a directory and add GPS coordinates using timeline data.

-Enter the target directory path: /path/to/your/images
+Enter the target directory path (default: /Users/username/pics):
-📁 Target directory: /path/to/your/images
+📁 Target directory: /Users/username/pics
 Proceed with this directory? [y/N] y
 ```

+**Default Directory**: Simply press Enter (return) with no input to use `~/pics` as the target directory.
+This provides a convenient default for users who store their images in a standard location.

 ## Configuration